Age of the universe: History

-The first reasonably accurate measurement of the rate of expansion of the universe, a numerical value now known as the Hubble constant, was made in 1958 by astronomer Allan Sandage.
-His measured value for the Hubble constant came very close to the value range generally accepted today.
+The first reasonably accurate measurement of the rate of expansion of the universe, the Hubble constant, was made in 1958 by astronomer Allan Sandage.
+His measured value for the Hubble constant came very close to the value range generally accepted since then.

 Sandage, like Einstein, did not believe his own results at the time of discovery.
 Sandage proposed new theories of cosmogony to explain this discrepancy.
 This issue was more or less resolved by improvements in the theoretical models used for estimating the ages of stars.
-As of 2013, using the latest models for stellar evolution, the estimated age of the oldest known star is 13.8±4 billion years.
+As of 2024, using the latest models for stellar evolution, the estimated age of the oldest known star is 13.8±4 billion years.

-The discovery of microwave cosmic background radiation announced in 1965 finally brought an effective end to the remaining scientific uncertainty over the expanding universe.
+The discovery of cosmic microwave background radiation announced in 1965 finally brought an effective end to the remaining scientific uncertainty over the expanding universe.
 It was a chance result from work by two teams less than 60 miles apart.
-In 1964, Arno Penzias and Robert Wilson were trying to detect radio wave echoes with a supersensitive antenna.
+In 1964, Arno Penzias and Robert Woodrow Wilson were trying to detect radio wave echoes with a supersensitive antenna.
 The antenna persistently detected a low, steady, mysterious noise in the microwave region that was evenly spread over the sky, and was present day and night.
-After testing, they became certain that the signal did not come from the Earth, the Sun, or our galaxy, but from outside our own galaxy, but could not explain it.
+After testing, they became certain that the signal did not come from the Earth, the Sun, or the Milky Way galaxy, but from outside the Milky Way, but could not explain it.
 At the same time another team, Robert H. Dicke, Jim Peebles, and David Wilkinson, were attempting to detect low level noise that might be left over from the Big Bang and could prove whether the Big Bang theory was correct.
 The two teams realized that the detected noise was in fact radiation left over from the Big Bang, and that this was strong evidence that the theory was correct.
-Since then, a great deal of other evidence has strengthened and confirmed this conclusion, and refined the estimated age of the universe to its current figure.
+Since then, a great deal of other evidence has strengthened and confirmed this conclusion, and refined the estimated age of the universe.

 The space probes WMAP, launched in 2001, and Planck, launched in 2009, produced data that determines the Hubble constant and the age of the universe independent of galaxy distances, removing the largest source of error.

-Explanation
+Definition

+Experimental observations confirm expansion of universe according to Hubble's law.
+Since the universe is expanding, the equation for that expansion can be "run backwards" to its starting point.